tpo/little_shell_scripts/README.md

     Will jump to the end of /var/log/kern.log, page it with 'less' and update it when it changes.

+### konsole_fork_ssh

+usage: konsole_fork_ssh
+       konsole_fork_ssh --help

+    Fork a konsole tab that is running a ssh session.

+    The idea is to bind this program to a key-combination and press the respectiv key while working inside konsole.

+    When the currently active tab is running a ssh session, konsole will open a new Tab and execute ssh to the same host.

 ### mairi

 usage: mairi _search _parameters